PostHog/charts-clickhouse/charts/posthog/README.md

 ### Setting up DNS

-Create a `CNAME` record from your desired hostname to the external IP.
+Create a record from your desired hostname to the external IP.

 ### I cannot connect to my PostHog instance after creation